kaleidos-ventures/taiga-resources/content/features/customization.md

 #### External User, what is this?

 You might have noticed there is no way to delete the special External User role.
 This role represents both an anonymous user and a Taiga user not belonging to this project.
-There is a subtile difference between the two, mostly consisting on the Taiga user benefitting from the add/delete/modify permissions as well as view permission while the anonymous user (including search engines) only has view permission applied to them.
+There is a subtle difference between the two, mostly consisting on the Taiga user benefitting from the add/delete/modify permissions as well as view permission while the anonymous user (including search engines) only has view permission applied to them.

 This is useful when you don't want to add someone to the team and still be able to point them to a project's resource.
 In large organisations, where you only care about your project team members, the rest of Taiga users, as long as they are logged in, can interact with the project based on what the External User role allows.